 The law requires equal pay for equal work.
-While no data were available, observers believed there was a small and gradually diminishing gender pay discrepancy.
+No data were available to substantiate any gender pay discrepancy, e.
+Acceptable Conditions of Work

 The law allows the firing of foreign employees without justification.
 ECRI reported foreign women did not enjoy the same entitlement to social benefits as their male counterparts.